A Letter on Pedagogy, Course Design, & Assessment

 Photo by Simon Fitall, who describes it as “the famous arrete at the Aiguille du Midi, Chamoni”

-The most concrete results of my pedagogical study to date are a collection of core insights into the nature of education and learning that I continue to investigate, articulate, and refine, and around which I attempt to structure all of my courses (including yours):
+The most concrete results of my pedagogical study to date are a collection of core insights into the nature of education and learning that I continue to question, articulate, and refine, and around which I attempt to structure all of my courses (including yours):

 (2) “Failure” is productiveso much so that researchers have referred to it as “the essential prerequisite for success.”
 Yet, the fact that we learn little from containing our ambitions to only those tasks and goals in which we will not falter is too often overlooked in educational settings.
 I hope this class encourages you to take risks, fail repeatedly, and learn volumes in the process.